Fultslop/bench_ts/README.md

 **Minimax 2.7**

+_Task 1_
-1st plan: Did it in one go for roughly $0.30.
-Claude did a review and found some minor issues.1st 2nd plan: Failed due repeated errors.
+Did it in one go for roughly $0.30.
+Claude did a review and found some minor issues.1st

+_Task 2_
+Failed due repeated errors.
 Unclear why.

 ```bash
 "Sorry, your request failed.
 Please try again.